Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Aharonov-Bohm interference

 Strikingly, for device $\mathcal{L}$, several of the FFT peaks correspond to a field scale proportional to the length of the considered segment.
-Hence if the magnetic frequency is rescaled by the segment length (Fig. \ref{fig:AB_L}b), it is possible to identify some peaks in the FFT of different segments that correspond to the same rescaled magnetic frequency.
-We interpret this as AB interferences around surfaces of fixed widths across each segment.
-We postulate that these interferences originate from coherent 1D hinge states that extend over the entire length of the flake.
-However they are divided into several segments by the fabricated contacts.
-Consequently, from segment to segment, there is a constant lateral separation between the hinge states, as illustrated in figure \ref{fig:AB_L}a.
+Hence{,} if the magnetic frequency is rescaled by the segment length [Fig. \ref{fig:AB_L}(b)], it is possible to identify some peaks in the FFT of different segments that correspond to the same rescaled magnetic frequency.
+We interpret this as AB {interference} around surfaces of fixed widths across each segment.
+We postulate that these {oscillations} originate from coherent 1D hinge states that extend over the entire length of the flake, {which were subsequently divided into several segments by the fabricated contacts}.
+Consequently, from segment to segment, there is a constant lateral separation between the hinge states, as illustrated in Fig. \ref{fig:AB_L}(a). {In fact, the magnetic frequencies identified in the FFT spectrum can be related to some specific configurations of hinge states that are consistent with the crystalline structure of Bi$_4$Br$_4$ [Fig. \ref{fig:AB_L}(b)]}.
 As the AB effect is visible for all segments, including the longest ones, the phase coherence length of the edge states must be of the order of 5 $\mu$m or more.
-However, the limited phase coherence in the contacts region induces an upper cutoff to the lateral distance between 1D channels allowing for AB interferences, such that we do not observe peaks in the Fourier spectrum corresponding to distances greater than a few tens of nanometers.
-We attribute the absence of a clear magnetic field periodicity in the magneto-conductance signal to the multiplicity of frequencies present in the Fourier transform, which are due to the many 1D coherent channels of the flake that may interfere with each other.
-Moreover, the magnetic frequencies identified in the FFT spectrum can be related to some specific location of edge states, which are consistent with the crystalline structure of Bi$_4$Br$_4$ \cite{SM}.
-The temperature dependence of the identified peaks exhibits an exponential decay consistent with a 1/T dependence of phase coherence length and a value at 1K similar to the one of sample $\mathcal{H}_1$.
+However, the limited phase coherence in the {contact regions} induces an upper cutoff to the lateral distance between 1D channels allowing for AB interferences, such that we do not observe peaks in the Fourier spectrum corresponding to distances greater than a few tens of nanometers.
+Moreover, we attribute the absence of a clear magnetic field periodicity in the magnetoconductance signal to the multiplicity of frequencies present in the Fourier transform, which are due to the many 1D coherent channels of the flake that may interfere with each other.
+The temperature dependence of the identified peaks exhibits an exponential decay consistent with a $1/T$ dependence of phase coherence length and a value at 1 K similar to the one of sample $\mathcal{H}_1$.
+Moreover the existence of AB interference in all segments of $\mathcal{L}$ up to 5 µm is consistent with long phase coherence length.